xiaoransun/xiaoransun.github.io/index.md

 #### News

 ##### Grants & Awards
-December, 2020-- I was awareded the <a href="https://med.stanford.edu/mchri/funding_opportunities/postdoctoral-support.html">Postdoctoral Supprot funds from the Stanford Maternal and Child Health Research Institute (MCHRI)</a>!
+December, 2020-- I was awarded the <a href="https://med.stanford.edu/mchri/funding_opportunities/postdoctoral-support.html">Postdoctoral Supprot funds from the Stanford Maternal and Child Health Research Institute (MCHRI)</a>!
 The acceptance rates have been about 20% over the past fiscal years.
 The Project Title: *Examining implications of parent-adolescent digital communication for their relationship quality and adolescent mental health* (i.e., "The Family Screenome Project")<br/>

 ##### Recent Publications
 <b>Sun, X.,</b> Ram, N., & McHale, S. M. (2020).
 Adolescent family experiences predict young adult educational attainment: A data-based cross-study synthesis with machine learning. *Journal of Child and Family Studies, 29,* 2770-2785. <a href="https://doi.org/10.1007/s10826-020-01775-5">https://doi.org/10.1007/s10826-020-01775-5</a><br/>